top of page

 about.

-Daniel served on the dramaturgical team for Camille A. Brown & Dancers (Black Girl: Linguistic Play and ink).
-He is founder of the Hip Hop Theatre Initiative, promoting youth self-expression and leadership.
-He is Associate Director of Theatre Without Borders and was a recipient of the Sallie B. Goodman Retreat at McCarter Theatre, Princeton, NJ.
-Daniel is editor of Say Word!
+Daniel is Co-Convener and Board Co-Chair of Transform 1012 N. Main Street, a project repurposing the former Ku Klux Klan Auditorium in Fort Worth, TX, into The Fred Rouse Center for Arts and Community Healing.
+He is Associate Director of Theatre Without Borders and a member of the Drama League’s Directors Council.
+He is editor of Say Word!
 Voices from Hip Hop Theater and co-editor of Casting a Movement: The Welcome Table Initiative.
-He is the recipient of Theatre Communication Group's 2020 Alan Schneider Director Award and twice recipient of "400 Most Influential People" in Fort Worth, TX.
+He is the recipient of Theatre Communication Group's 2020 Alan Schneider Director Award, a MacDowell Fellowship, the Sallie B. Goodman Retreat at McCarter Theatre, Princeton, NJ. a member of the College of Fellows of the American Theater, and twice recipient of "400 Most Influential People" in Fort Worth, TX.

 bio.resumé